sneumann/XCMS-course/README.md

+Work in progress.

-Watch the presentation at: https://rawgit.com/stanstrup/XCMS-course/master/presentation.html
+Watch the presentation at: https://rawgit.com/stanstrup/XCMS-course/master/1.%20XCMS.html